 What I do is I ask people to lift those layers one by one and see that they’re only the layers.
 Every layer is changeable and every layer represents a change.
 The only thing that doesn’t change is the basic fundamental layer on which everything is developed on.

 Look, some pianos come with 88 keys.
-Lowest note, highest notes.
+Lowest note, highest note.
 All songs played on that piano will be contained within those notes.
-If the Artist goes beyond the lowest 88, nothing!
+If the artist goes beyond the lowest 88, nothing!
 Doesn’t matter how good he is.
 All those notes that can be played, that’s it.
 That’s it!
 There’s no more and no less.
 That’s it.
 Everything has to be contained within that.
 It is the sequence.
-So, if somebody was to tell you, “mash all the keys at the same time and you will play every single song.”
+So, if somebody was to tell you, “Mash all the keys at the same time and you will play every single song.”

 - Prem Rawat